 Behind the entrance block stood a three-storey accommodation block, one half of which housed males, the other half females.

 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.
 The infirmary later became known as the St Anne's block.

 During the famine in the mid-1840s, sleeping galleries were erected to accommodate additional inmates.
 A 60-bed fever hospital was erected at the north of the workhouse.

 In 1895, Mullingar was visited by a "commission" from the British Medical Journal investigating conditions in Irish workhouse infirmaries.
 Like many others that were examined, the Mullingar workhouse suffered from antiquated sanitary facilities such as a lack of running water in the infirmary.
-The sole nurse were overstretched and at night, no nursing care was provided nor any means to summon help by the inmates who were locked in their wards.
+The sole nurse was overstretched and at night, no nursing care was provided nor any means to summon help by the inmates who were locked in their wards.
 Further details are available in the full report.

-At the 1901 census, the population of the Union was 27,047 with 27 officials and 298 inmates in the workhouse.
+At the 1901 census, the population of the union was 27,047 with 27 officials and 298 inmates in the workhouse.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.